Exploring Vintage Interior Design and its Modern Adaptations

 Key Elements of Vintage Interior Design

 The key elements of vintage interior design are furniture, lighting, patterns, colors and materials.
-We elaborate on each of these elements below;
+Vintage interior design and antique interior design furniture and style may seem similar, but they have totally different characteristics.
+We elaborate on each of vintage design elements below;

 A. Vintage Style Livingroom Furniture and Décor